dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 Provide a way to inject a supply voltage into the board?
 Having diodes managing multiple voltage sources would be lossy, so a more expensive solution would be necessary on the Jawbreaker board, adding cost.

 If an LPC43xx package with a higher pin-count is used, it would be stellar to expose the LCD interface and quadrature encoder peripheral pins.

+The RTC would be handy for stand-alone use.
+This would require a crystal (32.768kHz) between RTCX1 and RTCX2, and exposing VBAT to a shield for battery backup (disconnecting it from VCC) or providing a coin cell footprint on the HackRF PCB.